 (iii) without a load.

-(3) A person who, at a workplace, is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must not direct or allow another person (the “worker”) to do high risk work of a particular class if, by doing the work, the worker would commit an offence under subregulation (1).
+(3) A person who, at a workplace, is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must not direct or allow another person (the worker) to do high risk work of a particular class if, by doing the work, the worker would commit an offence under subregulation (1).

 Penalty: the regulation 1.16 penalty.